duysqubix/cloudforge/README.md

 # ECDeploy Tool

-Managed eControl Digital Infrastructure by providing tools to validate and deploy infrastructure
+Manage Azure by providing tools to validate and deploy infrastructure